 Charades is perhaps the ultimate Christmas game, and it is one the entire family can play.
 Split into teams and then take it turns to act out the title of a film, TV programme or book.
 If your teammates guess correctly you’ll win a point.
 This Santa Hat Family Charades game, with 200 ideas to pick from, will provide the perfect inspiration.

 Classic board games

 Eyes down!
-Bingo is one of those games that is easy to play for people of all ages, and with this Christmas-themed kit, you’ll be able to get a few rounds in after your Christmas dinner.
+Bingo is one of those games that is easy to play for people of all ages, and you’ll be able to get a few rounds in after your Christmas dinner.
 Just make sure you have some lucky dip prizes ready for the winners.

 Christmas party games for adults

 This is a trivia game like no other – it’s packed with ridiculous questions and useless information!
 It’s a doddle to play: One person asks a question from the question cards and the players have to come up with an answer, with the closest answer winning the card.
 The person with the most cards at the end of the game wins.
 Questions include, ‘how many miles can you hear a lion’s roar from?’ and ‘how far does a typical banana travel for before being eaten?’
 Happy guessing!

 An emoji quiz is a fun to try either as a round in a bigger quiz or as a game in its own right.
 Play individually or in teams, with the aim being to try and work out the Christmas song or film titles that are ‘spelt’ out by a series of emojis.
 Either find an existing quiz online, or if someone in your family is a whizz with emojis, ask them to create one.

 You need nothing to play this game with except a fertile imagination!
 Players take it in turns to state three things about themselves.
 Two of these will be facts, the third will be a lie.
 It’s up to the other players to spot the fib.
 Players win a point for every lie they manage to get away with.